6.13. Left-Divide Operator¶

 documentation does not tell us every secret behind the implementation of

 the algorithms, but it does tell us the basic strategies.
-Please take a
+Please look at

-shows flow charts depicting how full and sparse matrices are evaluated
+charts depicting how full and sparse matrices are evaluated by their

-in terms of size, shape, and special properties to determine the most
+size, shape, and special properties to determine the most efficient

-progression from more complex problems toward simpler problems using
+from more complex problems toward simpler problems using matrix

-matrix factorization.
-In particular, lower and upper triangular matrices
+factorization.
+In particular, lower and upper triangular matrices are

 solutions by forward or back substitution.

-Next it is checked to see if it is Hermitian ( Matrix Transpose Properties).
-If is Hermitian and positive definite then the symmetry allows quick factoring into the Cholesky decomposition , where is upper triangular (Cholesky Decomposition for Positive Definite Systems).
-Cholesky decomposition is attempted if appears to be positive definite.
-If the Cholesky decomposition fails because is actually not positive definite, then LU decomposition is used.
+Next, it is checked to see if it is Hermitian (Matrix Transpose Properties).
+If \(\mathbf{A}\) is Hermitian and positive definite, the symmetry allows quick factoring with the Cholesky decomposition \(\mathbf{A} = \mathbf{R}^T\,\mathbf{R}\), where \(\bf{R}\) is upper triangular (Cholesky Decomposition for Positive Definite Systems).
+Cholesky decomposition is attempted if \(\bf{A}\) appears to be positive definite, but if it fails because \(\bf{A}\) is not positive definite, then the LU decomposition is used.

 Note

 MATLAB checks if the diagonal values of a Hermitian matrix are all positive or all negative, which is a necessary but not sufficient requirement for being positive definite.
-If the diagonal values are all negative, then the negative of is used, which may be positive definite.
+If the diagonal values are all negative, then the negative of \(\bf{A}\) is used, which may be positive definite.
 If the first two tests pass, then the Cholesky decomposition is attempted.
-See Cholesky Decomposition for Positive Definite Systems for more about positive definite matrices and the Cholesky decomposition.

 A square matrix that is not triangular or Hermitian is solved with either LU decomposition as presented in LU Decomposition or with a variation of the LU decomposition algorithm that takes advantage of the structure of upper Hessenberg matrices.
 An upper Hessenberg matrix is one diagonal off from being upper triangular.
 It contains zeros below the first subdiagonal (just below the main diagonal).
-It may seem obscure to have a special solver for Hessenberg matrices, but they occur in many problems.
+Having a special solver for Hessenberg may seem obscure, but they occur in many problems.
 Upper Hessenberg matrices also include the class of tridiagonal matrices that only contain nonzero elements on the main diagonal and the diagonals immediately above and below the main diagonal.
 Heat conduction and fluid flow problems often result in tridiagonal matrices [BUTT10].

 6.13.2.
 Left-Divide of Over-determined Systems¶